vlad-ko/awesome-business-directory/docs/SENTRY_BEST_PRACTICES.md

 # Sentry Best Practices for Laravel

-This guide shows how to use Sentry following the latest official SDK patterns.
+This guide shows how to use Sentry following the latest official SDK patterns after our comprehensive migration.

+## 🚀 Migration Summary

+We've successfully migrated our entire Sentry integration to follow modern patterns:

+- ✅ **Backend**: All controllers now use `SentryLogger` service with callback patterns
+- ✅ **Frontend**: Enhanced with Session Replay, Core Web Vitals, and modern tracking
+- ✅ **Middleware**: Automatic context and distributed tracing via `SentryContextMiddleware`
+- ✅ **Testing**: Full TDD coverage with 36+ new tests

+For detailed migration information, see [SENTRY_MIGRATION_SUMMARY.md](../SENTRY_MIGRATION_SUMMARY.md).

 ## Backend (Laravel) Best Practices